 Communication profiles

-Communication profiles specify how the DLMS/COSEM AL and the COSEM data model modelling the Application Process (AP) are supported by the lower, communication media specific protocol layers.
+Communication profiles specify how the DLMS®/COSEM AL and the COSEM data model modelling the Application Process (AP) are supported by the lower, communication media specific protocol layers.

 Communication profiles comprise a number of protocol layers.
 Each layer has a distinct task and provides services to its upper layer and uses services of its supporting layer(s).
-The client and server COSEM APs use the services of the highest protocol layer, that of the DLMS/COSEM AL. This is the only protocol layer containing COSEM specific element(s): the xDLMS ASE; see 4.2.4.
-It may be supported by any layer capable of providing the services required by the DLMS/COSEM AL. The number and type of lower layers depend on the communication media used.
+The client and server COSEM APs use the services of the highest protocol layer, that of the DLMS®/COSEM AL. This is the only protocol layer containing COSEM specific element(s): the xDLMS ASE; see 4.2.4.
+It may be supported by any layer capable of providing the services required by the DLMS®/COSEM AL. The number and type of lower layers depend on the communication media used.

-A given set of protocol layers with the DLMS/COSEM AL and the COSEM object model on top constitutes a particular DLMS/COSEM communication profile.
+A given set of protocol layers with the DLMS®/COSEM AL and the COSEM object model on top constitutes a particular DLMS®/COSEM communication profile.
 Each profile is characterized by the protocol layers included and their parameters.

-Figure 5 shows a generic DLMS/COSEM communication profile, including:
+Figure 5 shows a generic DLMS®/COSEM communication profile, including:

 the COSEM object model modelling the Application Process.
 For each communication media, media-specific setup interface classes are specified;

-the DLMS/COSEM application layer;
+the DLMS®/COSEM application layer;

-the DLMS/COSEM transport layer, present in internet capable profiles;
+the DLMS®/COSEM transport layer, present in internet capable profiles;

-the convergence layers that bind the MAC layer to the DLMS/COSEM AL either directly or through the DLMS/COSEM transport layer;
+the convergence layers that bind the MAC layer to the DLMS®/COSEM AL either directly or through the DLMS®/COSEM transport layer;

 the media specific physical and MAC layers; and